Pedrorait/ProjetoICD/README.md

 #### How to use the program?

 1- The program will ask for the path of Data.
-Enter with "Data/Stocks" to openning all options of csv files to read.<br>
+Enter with "Data/Stocks" to openning all options of csv files to read.
 2- The program will ask which csv file you want to analyse.
-Enter the file name with ".csv" at the end of it.<br>
+Enter the file name with ".csv" at the end of it.
 3- The program will ask how much rows you want to see.
-Enter the desired number of rows.<br>
+Enter the desired number of rows.
 4- The program will show up the values of: open, high, low, close, adjclose and volume of every date of the csv file.

 ##### How to use the functions of the program?